 I have learned many things since I entered my first management position over two decades ago, but probably none of my “aha” moments were as important as the point at which I figured out that no matter what the “business” is (technology, education, telecommunications, etc.) it is really about people.
 Different organizations sell or provide different products and services but at the end of the day, those that understand that their success is ultimately about people, employees and customers, are the organizations that excel.

 We can always improve a process or a tool or a technology.
 We can tweak automation and cost.
 But when all is said and done, people (human capital) make or break organizations.
+In fact, according to the Gallup organization, tangible assets have dropped in S&P market value from 68% in 1985 to an average of 13% today.
 Not only do people implement processes and technology, for example, but they control the outcome.
 They do it well or poorly, with high or low levels of motivation, with high or low commitment to quality, with or without a sense of accountability, and they can either improve or hurt the work of others.
 For better or worse, people are complicated.

 People are influenced daily and hourly by emotion, health, experience, beliefs/culture, and a host of other factors.
 People embrace change or fear it or even sabotage it.
 People can work together or against each other.
 They can be trustworthy or dishonest.
 They can be egotistical or humble.
 And the same person can perform differently on different days.